Professor

 Biography

-At the undergraduate level I teach international relations, international political economy, and green political economy with a focus on justice.
+At the undergraduate level I teach international relations, international political economy, and political economy/ecology with a focus on ecosocial justice across space and time.
 I have also taught capstones on global labor politics and just transitions.
-At the graduate level I teach Politics of the Environment and Sustainability, Governance of the World Political Economy, Theories of International Relations, International Environmental Politics as well as special seminars on social regulation, green political economy and just transitions.
-The latter engage all scales.
+At the graduate level I teach The Politics of the Environment and Sustainability, Governance of the World Political Economy, Theories of International Relations, International Environmental Politics, Foundations of Environmental Justice, as well as special seminars on social regulation, green political economy and just transitions.

 First Generation Story